samumantha/EODIE/docs/Use.rst

 | **type:** integer YYYYMMDD
 | **default:** todays date

-| ``--keep_shp``
+| ``--keep_splitted``
-| Flag to indicate all necessary shapefiles created when running EODIE should be stored for further usage
+| Flag to indicate all necessary splitted files created when running EODIE should be stored for further usage
 | **type:** flag

 | ``--exclude_border``